SuplexProject/Suplex.Docs/docs/index.md

 - A combobox to simulate switching security context.

+- An "Employees DataAccessLayer" (fake DAL to simulate data security paradigms)

 - Full source here: <a href="https://github.com/SuplexProject/Suplex.Sample" target="_blank">Suplex.Sample</a>

 Most of the code in the sample app is setup-oriented. not functionally relevant to Suplex itself.
 Below are the key functions to instantiating the FileSystemDal and selecting security at runtime.
 The critical code elements are: